benc-uk/touchmidi-old/README.md

 #### General Usage & MIDI connectivity
 Open the HTML file you have created, in most cases this will be a local file, but can served from a webserver (provided it is uploaded with the lib, css and img folders)
+ * The default MIDI output device that will opened is port 0, to change this specify the port on the URL, e.g. `my_file.html?port=4`
+ * If you want to have every widget on your page to control a single MIDI channel, which is often the case, this can be added to the URL, e.g. `my_file.html?channel=10`.
+Note.
+When this is set, the channel parameter for all MIDI actions is ignored and the supplied value is used as an override

+If there was a problem opening the MIDI port you will be notified.
+Make sure your MIDI interface is plugged in before opening the browser, and check the port number is correct (also try port=0, 1, 2 etc).

+Simply use your mouse or touchscreen to control the widgets.
+Multi touch is supported so you can control as many parameters as you have fingers!
+**Protip: For the best experience - hit F11 to switch Chrome to fullscreen, then hit F5 to reload.**

 ## Widget Types
 There are four base types of widget, which are set via the standard HTML `class` attribute.
 These classes are: `slider`, `button`, `encoder` & `xypad`.